 4. Discussion

 4.1.
+How closely does incubation of archived, air-dried and rewetted soils match results from fresh soil incubations?

 The results from all three experiments in this study show that measuring ∆14C-CO2 in incubations of air-dried and archived soils is a promising technique for constructing time series of respired ∆14C-CO2 and constraining soil carbon models.
-We observed that air-drying and rewetting shifted observed ∆14C- CO2 relative to control incubations of soils that had never been air-dried, but these differences were relatively small: on the order of 10 to 25, if we exclude the samples from the Oak Ridge labeling experiment (Table 3).
+We observed that air-drying and rewetting shifted observed ∆14C- CO2 relative to control incubations of soils that had never been air-dried, but these differences were relatively small: on the order of 10‰ to 25‰, if we exclude the samples from the Oak Ridge labeling experiment (Table 3).
 Differences between control and treatment ∆14C- CO2 were significant for all three experiments (Table 3), however, suggesting that the process of drying and rewetting leads to utilization of substrates with distinct ∆14C signatures.

-4.2 ffects on the age of respired CO2
+4.2 Effects of air-drying and rewetting on the age of respired CO2

-samples collected at the same location (Hainich-Dün) at two different time points (for Experiment 1 in 2011 and Experiment 2 in 2019) For example, we observed enrichment following the air-drying and rewetting treatment in the forest soils collected in 2019 (Experiment 2) and the grassland soils collected in both 2011 (Experiment 1) and 2019 (Experiment 2), but depletion in forest soils collected in 2011 (Experiment 1). the relative trajectories of ∆14C in slow and fast cycling soil carbon pools over time.
-The conceptual model we developed illustrates this phenomenon and highlights the importance of the year of sampling in determining whether air-drying and rewetting will lead to enrichment or depletion (Fig. 6).
+While respired ∆14C-CO2 was clearly affected by air-drying and rewetting treatment for samples collected at the same location (Hainich-Dün) at two different time points (for Experiment 1 in 2011 and Experiment 2 in 2019), the magnitude and sign of the difference compared to control incubations differed.
+For example, we observed enrichment following the air-drying and rewetting treatment in the forest soils collected in 2019 (Experiment 2) and the grassland soils collected in both 2011 (Experiment 1) and 2019 (Experiment 2), but depletion in forest soils collected in 2011 (Experiment 1).

+We believe that our data support the idea that air-drying and rewetting mobilizes carbon from more slowly cycling pools than would be availble to the microbial community in soils that did not undergo air-drying and rewetting.
+For soils sampled at different times and given the trajectories of ∆14C in slow and fast cycling soil carbon pools over time, we might predict different responses to air-drying and rewetting.
+The importance of the year of sampling and carbon dynamics is illustrated using a conceptual model developed by Schrumpf & Kaiser (2015) for forest sites in the Hainich-Dün (Fig. 6).

-The data from the Hainich-Dün forest sites suggest that the shift in ∆14C-CO2 due to air-drying and rewetting is from mobilization of carbon from more slowly cycling soil C pools.
-Following treatment, ∆14C-CO2 of respired CO2 (gold points) shifts towards the sho the trajectory of slow pool ∆14C over time, indicating increased contribution to respiration from this pool.
-Due to the crossing of the slow and fast pool curves in 2015, an increased contribution of the slow pool to respiration following treatment leads to relative depletion of ∆14C-CO2 in 2011, but relative enrichment of ∆14C-CO2 in 2019.
+Comparing the data from the Hainich-Dün forest sites with model projections of the trajectories for fast, slow and respired ∆14C (Figure 6) indicates they are consistent with mobilization of carbon from the slow C pool after drying and rewetting.
+Following treatment, ∆14C-CO2 of respired CO2 (black points) shifts towards the dashed blue line that shows the trajectory of slow pool ∆14C over time, indicating increased contribution to respiration from this pool.
+Due to the crossing of the slow and fast (magenta) pool curves in 2015, an increased contribution of the slow pool to respiration following treatment leads to relative depletion of ∆14C-CO2 in 2011, but relative enrichment of ∆14C-CO2 in 2019.
+Thus, depending on the sampling year, the bias in ∆14C-CO2 introduced by air drying and rewetting could be either higher or lower relative to a sample incubated without air-drying.